richeterre/SwiftGoal/Carthage/Checkouts/DZNEmptyDataSet/README.md

 }
 ```

-### Dealloc
-~~You MUST disable the datasource and/or delegate in your view controller's `dealloc` method.
-This will unregister internal observers and invalidate private states.~~

-Disabling the datasource and/or delegate in your the controller's `dealloc` method is no longer needed.
-Take a look at [#91](https://github.com/dzenbot/DZNEmptyDataSet/issues/91) for more information.

 ### Data Source Implementation
 Return the content you want to show on the empty state, and take advantage of NSAttributedString features to customise the text appearance.